aws-samples/amazon-sagemaker-mlops-with-featurestore-and-datawrangler/README.md

 ## Running Costs

-This section outlines cost considerations for running the Drift Detection Pipeline.
+This section outlines cost considerations for running the Auto Clain Fraud Detection Pipeline.
 Completing the pipeline will deploy an endpoint with 1 production variants which will cost less than $4 per day.
 Further cost breakdowns are below.

 - **CodeBuild** – Charges per minute used.
 First 100 minutes each month come at no charge.
 For information on pricing beyond the first 100 minutes, see [AWS CodeBuild Pricing](https://aws.amazon.com/codebuild/pricing/).